boxcutter/boxcutter-chef-cookbooks/docs/bootstrap_vm.md

 ### Install cinc-client and chefctl in the image

 ```
+# Login to the VM with automat/superseekret
+virsh console ubuntu-server-2204
+# login with automat/superseekret

 # chefctl uses a shebang that points at /opt/chef, so make sure we have a link
 # in place for compatibility
 sudo mkdir -p /etc/cinc